medelfor/surreal-docs-documentation/surdocs/docs/basics/quickstart.md

 After everything's finished, please click the "Done" button and wait until Surreal Docs will set up your project.

-Note that Surreal Docs changes the `.uproject` file, so before changing it, the system makes a backup of the file and saves it in the same directory.

 The `surdocs init` should be run at least once - on the initial setup of the project.
 You can always rerun `init` in order to reconfigure the project.
 More info about the `init` command can be found on the [init page](docs/cli/init "init description") of our [CLI reference](docs/cli "CLI reference").

 If `surdocs init` has finished successfully, then please run the next command: